Insider Sell: President and CO - GuruFocus.com

-On June 5, 2023, President and COO Brian Olschan sold 3,910 shares of Acme United Corp (ACU, Financial), a leading worldwide supplier of innovative cutting, measuring, and safety products to the school, home, office, hardware, and industrial markets.
-This recent transaction has brought attention to the company's insider trading activities and its relationship with the stock price.

-Brian Olschan has been with Acme United Corp for over 20 years, holding various positions within the company before being appointed as President and COO.
-His extensive experience and knowledge of the company make his trading activities particularly noteworthy for investors.
+On June 7, 2023, President and COO Thomas Carter sold 10,000 shares of Nexstar Media Group Inc (NXST, Financial).
+Thomas Carter has been with the company since 2009 and has played a significant role in the growth and expansion of Nexstar Media Group Inc. The company is a leading diversified media company that leverages localism to bring new services and value to consumers and advertisers through its traditional media, digital, and mobile media platforms.

-Over the past year, Brian Olschan has sold a total of 12,395 shares and purchased 0 shares.
-This recent sale of 3,910 shares is a continuation of his selling trend, which may raise questions about the company's future prospects and stock performance.
+Over the past year, Thomas Carter has sold a total of 79,525 shares and purchased 0 shares.
+This recent transaction is part of a broader trend of insider selling in the company.
+In the past year, there have been 0 insider buys and 40 insider sells for Nexstar Media Group Inc.

-The insider transaction history for Acme United Corp shows that there have been 5 insider buys and 13 insider sells over the past year.
-This trend suggests that insiders may be more inclined to sell their shares, possibly indicating a lack of confidence in the company's future growth or stock performance.
+The insider transaction history for Nexstar Media Group Inc shows a clear trend of insider selling over the past year.
+This could be an indication that insiders believe the stock is overvalued or that they are taking profits after a period of strong stock performance.
+However, it is essential to consider other factors, such as the company's valuation and overall market conditions, before drawing any conclusions.

-Shares of Acme United Corp were trading for $26.25 apiece on the day of Brian Olschan's recent sale, giving the stock a market cap of $89.850 million.
-The price-earnings ratio is 30.17, which is higher than the industry median of 19.69 and higher than the company's historical median price-earnings ratio.
+On the day of Thomas Carter's recent sell, shares of Nexstar Media Group Inc were trading at $166.25, giving the stock a market cap of $5.93 billion.
+The price-earnings ratio is 7.83, which is lower than the industry median of 18.08 and lower than the company's historical median price-earnings ratio.

-With a price of $26.25 and a GuruFocus Value of $37.77, Acme United Corp has a price-to-GF-Value ratio of 0.69.
-This means the stock is significantly undervalued based on its GF Value.
+With a price of $166.25 and a GuruFocus Value of $198.14, Nexstar Media Group Inc has a price-to-GF-Value ratio of 0.84.
+This means the stock is modestly undervalued based on its GF Value.
 The GF Value is an intrinsic value estimate developed by GuruFocus that is calculated based on the following three factors:

 - Historical multiples (price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow) that the stock has traded at.